 In a step that is very much akin to developments in the USA, Filipino President Arroyo has set aside P3.5 Billion (approximately US$77 million) for the revitalization of the nations healthcare services.
 With a goal to providing approximately 23.5 million poor Filipinos with quality healthcare the National Insurance Health Program was slated to begin with the country's 2008 budget.

 The Philippines has a history of unsuccessfully spending large amount of money on public welfare projects, however this time there could actually be a difference.
 The government is planning on shaping up the medical systems that focus on Filipino nationals and then using any excess revenue towards luring foreigners to Philippine hospitals for medical treatment.

-In addition to this there are a number of other factors that have stunted the growth of the Filipino medical system including the government's inability to successfully regulate the privatization of many hospitals and medical clinics.
+In addition to this there are a number of other factors that have stunted the growth of the Filipino medical system, such as the government's inability to successfully regulate the privatization of many hospitals and clinics.
 This has led to a large amount of regulatory confusion and has scared a number of potential foreign investors away from the market.
-To add to the nation’s ever increasing list of problems is the fact that the World Health Organization has cited the Philippines as being one of the world's illegal organ trafficking hotspots.
+The World Health Organization has cited the Philippines as being one of the world's illegal organ trafficking hotspots.

 This has not improved the already sordid reputation of the Philippines and its healthcare services.
 However, there is hope.
 With the new reforms proposed by the Philippine government in regards to creating quality healthcare for even the poorest of its citizens the country has started to move in the direction of positive reforms for healthcare.
 Across the board there is room for improvement, and the confusion that is inherent in the nation’s healthcare system can only serve to hinder the implementations of any further reforms.